igarciadelamo/twitbot-reminder/README.md

 This project has been developed and tested using Python3.

+## Tests

+To run all the tests:

+> python3 -m unittest discover

 ## Execution

 Create your own reminders.
 Currently, the remidners must be in a a json file.
 In the folder sample, you can find an example (reminders.json).